yatinappsmith/actions-cache/README.md

       uses: martijnhols/actions-cache/save@main
       with:
         path: node_modules
-        # Re-use the primary-key from the read action to ensure it is not recomputed.
+        # Re-use the primary-key from the restore action to ensure it is not recomputed.
 This could otherwise cause issues if our "build" step modifies files within one of the `hashFiles` directories.
         key: ${{ steps.cache.outputs.primary-key }}
 ```
 </details>